Earthling E40 Hybrid Power Catamaran

 The Earthling E40 isn’t trying to win a speed contest.
 It’s optimizing the hours you actually spend boating: the early-morning departures, the afternoons ghosting into a cove on battery, the quiet overnight watch, and the following-morning passage when you need to eat miles efficiently.
 This is a hybrid with an elegantly managed system and a hull made for efficient motion.

-The flip side is that interior feels quite utilitarian and minimalist.
-This was a choice based on the desire to keep the weight down, and Earthling claims this boat has a 1 tonne payload.
-But the price is premium, so they will need to get this balance right to widen their market.
+The interior feels utilitarian and minimalist, but this will change on the production units which will aim for a luxury look using lightweight composites..
+The desire is to keep the weight down, and Earthling claims this boat has a 1 tonne payload.
+The price is premium, so they will need to get this balance right to widen their market.